oguzdashyilmaz/calculator/README.md

-# calculator
+# Calculator

 > A Vue.js project

 ## Build Setup

-#### This is a simple calculator built with Vue.js in order to comprehend basics of the framework.
+##### This is a simple calculator built with Vue.js in order to comprehend basics of the framework.
 Design is tried to immmitate calculators of Apple Mac.

 ``` bash
 # install dependencies